syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

             <br/>
         </td>
         <td>
-            This method is used to retrieve the items value that are selected in the DropDownList.
+            This method is used to retrieve the items value that are selected in the Dropdown List.
             <br/>
         </td>
     </tr>
 </table>

-I> When multiSelectMode is enabled in a DropDownList and selected items having same text but its value is different means, the items can be selected.
+I> When multiSelectMode is enabled in a Dropdown List and selected items having same text but its value is different means, the items can be selected.
 Please refer the online [link](http://jsplayground.syncfusion.com/Sync_5fgywhmb)

 ### Using value or text

 To select an item initially you can pass the item’s value via [value](http://help.syncfusion.com/api/js/ejdropdownlist#members:value) property or [selectItemByValue](http://help.syncfusion.com/api/js/ejdropdownlist#members:selectitembyvalue) method.
-To achieve this DropDownList widget must be initiated with the associate value.
+To achieve this Dropdown List widget must be initiated with the associate value.

 {% highlight html %}